Interviewed by Carey Sargent, EPFL, NCCR MARVEL, in February 2023

 Do you think women face specific challenges in the sciences?

-Do you have advice for young girls interested in science?
+Do you have any advice for young girls interested in the field?

 What are your plans for the future?

 I’m graduating on the 20th of April and then I want to do a PhD.
 I’m still looking for a position.
 I want to continue with the scientific career.